moon-kim/coding-challenge_stan/README.md

 Your final submission should contain all the code you used to train your model, your final model, any code you used to generate visualizations, as well as an executable script/ function that loads your final model and makes a prediction for any two input `.nrrd` files as described above.

-In total, we intend for you to spend __no more than about 3 hours__ on the coding challenge.
+In total, we intend for you to spend __no more than about 4 hours__ on the coding challenge.

 Some other considerations:

 - Start by cloning this repository.
-- When you are done, zip your repository and send it to `jens.kleesiek@uk-essen.de` and `jacob.murray@uk-essen.de`.
+- When you are done, push the code and the results of your work.
 - The coding challenge should be completed using Python 3.
 You can use Jupyter Notebooks or standard Python scripts.
 - We encourage the use common machine learning packages, e.g., [scikit-learn](https://scikit-learn.org/stable/), [keras](https://keras.io/) or [pytorch](https://pytorch.org/).
 - Please include a `requirements.txt` in your submission, so that we can reproduce your code.